siom79/developers-pocket-knife/README.md

 ##Motivation##

 A fully-fledged IDE provides a lot of features that can be used to develop software.
 But sometimes you need a special kind of tool.
-Then you search for the appropriate tool and hopefully find it.
+Then you search for the appropriate tool and hopefully you will find it.
 Some time later on a different machine you are again searching for the same tool or the website you have used is no longer available.

 This project therefore aims to provide some useful tools that I needed from time to time.